LIPS-scheme/lips/REFERENCE.md

 ```
 (concat . strings)

-Function create new string by joining its arguments
+Function that creates a new string by joining its arguments.
 ```

 ## string-ci<?
 ```
 (string-ci<? string1 string2)

-Function return true if second string is smaller then the first one.
+Returns true if the second string is smaller than the first one, ignoring case.
 ```

 ## string-ci<=?
 ```
 (string-ci<? string1 string2)

-Function return true if second string is not larger then the first one.
+Returns true if the second string is not larger than the first one, ignoring case.
 ```

 ## string-ci=?
 ```
 (string-ci=? string1 string2)

-Function check if two string s are equal.
+Checks if two strings are equal, ignoring case.
 ```

 ## string-ci>?
 ```
 (string-ci<? string1 string2)

-Function return true if second string is larger then the first one.
+Returns true if the second string is larger than the first one, ignoring case.
 ```

 ## string-ci>=?
 ```
 (string-ci>=? string1 string2)

-Function return true if second character is not smaller then the first one.
+Returns true if second character is not smaller than the first one, ignoring case.
 ```

 ## string-copy
 ```
 (string-copy x)

-Create new string based of given argument.
+Creates a new string based on given argument.
 ```

 ## string-fill!
 ```
 (string-fill! symbol char)

-Function destructively fill the string with given character.
+Function that destructively fills the string with given character.
 ```

 ## string-join
 ```
 (join separator list)

-Function return string by joining elements of the list
+Function that returns a string by joining elements of the list using separator.
 ```

 ## string-length
 ```
 (string-length string)

-Function return length of the string.
+Returns the length of the string.
 ```

 ## string-map
 ```
 (string-map fn string1 stringr2 ...)

-Function return new string from applying function fn to each element
+Returns new string from applying function fn to each element
 of the strings, similar to map for lists.
 ```